George Ohsawa

-George Ohsawa (born Nyoichi Sakurazawa (櫻澤 如一); October 18, 1893 – April 23, 1966) was a Japanese educator who was the founder of the macrobiotic diet.
+George Ohsawa (born Nyoichi Sakurazawa (櫻澤 如一); October 18, 1893 – April 23, 1966) was a Japanese author and proponent of alternative medicine who was the founder of the macrobiotic diet.
 When living in Europe he went by the pen names of Musagendo Sakurazawa, Nyoiti Sakurazawa, and Yukikazu Sakurazawa.
 He also used the French first name Georges while living in France, and his name is sometimes also given this spelling.
 He wrote about 300 books in Japanese and 20 in French.
 He defined health on the basis of seven criteria: lack of fatigue, good appetite, good sleep, good memory, good humour, precision of thought and action, and gratitude.

 Life

 Ohsawa was born into a poor samurai family in Shingu City, Wakayama Prefecture.
 He had no money for higher education.
 Around 1913, he joined the Shokuiku movement, studying with Manabu Nishibata, a direct disciple of the late Sagen Ishizuka, in Tokyo.
 William Dufty describes the background ("Nyoiti" is a variant transcription of "Nyoichi"):

 The gradual introduction of sugar into the Japanese diet brought in its wake the beginning of Western diseases.
 A Japanese midwife, trained in the techniques of Western medicine as a nurse, fell ill and was abandoned as incurable by the Western doctors she had espoused.
 Three of her children died the same way.
 The fourth, Nyoiti Sakurazawa, rebelled at the notion of dying of tuberculosis and ulcers in his teens.
 He took up the study of ancient Oriental medicine which had been officially outlawed in Japan.
 Sakurazawa was attracted to the unorthodox career of a famous Japanese practitioner, Dr. Sagen Ishizuka.
 Thousands of patients had been cured by Ishizuka (through traditional use of food) after they had been abandoned as incurable by the new medicine of the West.